NBISweden/workshop-reproducible-research/docs/jupyter.md

 tab keeps track of all your processes.
 The third tab, Clusters, is used for parallel computing and won't be discussed further in this tutorial.
 The Conda tab lets us control our Conda environments.
 Let's take a quick look at that.
-You can see that I'm currently in the `jupyter_exercise` environment.
+You can see that I'm currently in the `jupyter_exercise` environment which is the name I chose when I created the environment (you may have used another name).

 ![](images/jupyter_conda.png)